 On 9 December 2020, the federal Government announced the Fair Work Amendment (Supporting Australia’s Jobs and Economic Recovery) Bill 2020.
 The reforms include an arrangement for casual workers that could bestow upon them stronger rights for ongoing employment.
-However, it also limits the liability of employers for paying casual leave loadings as well as paying other benefits such as annual leave.

 One key change is the introduction of a legal definition of ‘casual work’ under the Fair Work Act.
 It is worth noting that no definition currently exists in the Act and this definition could help clear up much ambiguity regarding the implication of casual working arrangements.